cometbft/cometbft/spec/abci/abci++_methods.md

     * Transactions where `CheckTxResponse.Code != 0` will be rejected - they will not be broadcast
       to other nodes or included in a proposal block.
       CometBFT attributes no other value to the response code.
+    * If `lane_id` is an empty string, it means that the application did not set any lane in the response message, so the transaction will be assigned to the default lane.
+    * The value of `lane_id` has to be in the range of lanes defined by the application in `ResponseInfo`.

 ### Commit